 Eggs are one of nature’s most nutrient-dense foods.
 One large (53g) Grade-A egg contains 6g of protein and only 70 calories.
-Canada’s Food Guide considers 2 eggs to be one serving from the Meat and Alternatives food group.

 Eggs are one of the few foods considered to be a complete protein, because they contain all 9 essential amino acids.
 Amino acids are considered ‘building blocks for the body’ because they help form protein.

 In addition to giving you energy, your body uses the protein found in eggs to: